stillwwater/twoecs/docs/README.md

 Adding components will invalidate the cache.
 The number of cached views is *usually* approximately equal to the number of systems, so this operation is not that expensive but you should avoid doing it every frame.
 This does not apply to ‘re-packing’ components (see note below).

 > Note: If the entity already has a component of the same type, the old component will be replaced.
-Replacing a component with a new instance is *much* faster than calling `remove_component` and then `pack` which would result in the cache being rebuilt twice.
+Replacing a component with a new instance is *much* faster than calling `remove` and then `pack` which would result in the cache being rebuilt twice.
 Replacing a component does not invalidate the cache and is cheap operation.

 -----